 The Orthopaedic Trauma Association is proud to provide this syllabus of lectures, written and edited by the membership, to support comprehensive orthopaedic trauma resident education.
 These presentations were created for use by educators and are supplied in a fashion that specifically allows for modification.
 The OTA respectfully requests that proper credit be given to the original author as well as the OTA when the talks are presented, even in modified form.
 These talks represent a combination of the literature, as cited, and current practices, as reported by member-authors.

-Version IV is in the process of being updated in its entirety.
-In the interim certain presentations have been recently updated, including a newly published Blast Injuries lecture.
+Version V is in the process of being updated in its entirety.

 The OTA is committed to maintaining and updating the content of these lectures.
 Comments and suggestions for revisions are encouraged and should be sent to: email@example.com